Chicago/opengrid-svc-template/README.md

 This is the template service implementation of the OpenGrid application.

-Please refer to the [OpenGrid](https://github.com/Chicago/opengrid) repository for more details.
+Please refer to the [OpenGrid](https://github.com/Chicago/opengrid) project for more details.